Debt Relief Orders - DRO

 - Do not own a vehicle with a value of more than £2,000

 - You must be a resident of England, Wales or Northern Ireland, or have had a business here or living here for 3 years.

-The Debt Relief Order is aimed at helping the most financially challenged people in the UK, those that can't even afford the cost of making themselves bankrupt.
+When it was introduced, the Debt Relief Order was aimed at helping the most financially challenged people in the UK, particularly those unable to afford the £680 cost of making themselves bankrupt.

-This has been created to simplify the insolvency procedure for those people who have very little asset worth, to whom the cost of bankruptcy is prohibitive.
+And whilst the qualifying criteria have been adjusted a couple of times since its introduction in 2009, the DRO remains primarily aimed at those people who have very little asset worth, to whom the cost of bankruptcy is prohibitive.

-There are only a few select intermediaries through which a Debt Relief Order can be applied for.
+There are only a few select intermediaries through which an application for a Debt Relief Order can be made.
 For further information on applying for a Debt Relief Order contact your local Citizens Advice Bureau.